mgajda/less-arbitrary/towards-better-union.md

 In order to preserve efficiency, we might want to merge whenever, number of alternatives in the multiset crosses the threshold.
 ^[Option `--max-alternative-constructors=N`]
 And only attempt to narrow strings when cardinality crosses the threshold ^[Option `--min-enumeration-cardinality`.]

+## Heuristics for better types

+Final touch would be to postprocess assigned type before generating it, in order to make it more resilient to common uncertainties.

+Note that these assumptions my sidestep our validity criterion from initial part of the paper, however they proved to work well in practice.

+### No observations of array type

+If we have no observations of array type, it can be inconvenient to disallow array to contain any value at all.
+Thus we make a non-monotonic step of converting final `bottom` to `top`, and allowing any `Value` there on the input.

+That is because, our program must not have any assumptions about these values, but at the same it should be able to output them for debugging purposes.

+### Simplification by finding unification candidates

+In most JSON documents we found that the same object was described in different parts of the sample datastructures.
+Because of that, we compare sets of labels assigned to all objects, and propose to unify those that have more than 60% identical labels.

+For transparency, candidates found are logged for the user, and user can also indicate them explicitly instead of relying on automation.

+We found that this greatly decreases complexity of the types, and makes output less redundant.

 ## Conclusion